pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-__pdjr-skplugin-devantech__ implements a control interface for multi-channel relay devices manufactured by the UK company Devantech and includes support for devices that are operated over USB, WiFi and wired Ethernet.
+This plugin implements a control interface for multi-channel relay devices manufactured by the UK company Devantech and includes support for devices that are operated over USB, WiFi and wired Ethernet.

-The plugin operates by handling Signal K put requests addressed to switch bank paths under its control.
+This plugin offers two distinct services.

+Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data.
+This allows relay devices to be documented in a meaningful way (perhaps including the device location, product code, serial-number, etc.) and relay channels to be described in terms of their function or application.

-Valid requests are translated into relay module operating commands which are sent to the associated device.
+Secondly, the plugin installs a PUT handler on each defined relay output channel, supporting state change operations within Signal K and allowing PUT operations on switch bank relay channels to be translated into relay module operating commands which are sent to the associated device.

-Devantech Ltd kindly supported the development of this plugin by making some of its relay devices available to the author for evaluation and testing.
+Devantech Ltd kindly supported the development of this plugin by making one of its relay devices available to the author for evaluation and testing.

 ## Configuration